 3-4-5.
 Decision Altitude (DA).
 When the final OCS is clear, the minimum HAT is 200 feet.
 When the final OCS is penetrated or when the final course is offset, the minimum HAT is 250 feet.
-The DA is the highest of the following: the DA based on the applicable minimum HAT; the DA based on GPA (see Order 8260.3, Table 3-2-2); and the DA based on evaluation of the final segment OCS.
+Minimum HAS/HAL for helicopter procedures is 250 feet.
+The DA is the highest of the following: the DA based on the applicable minimum HAT (HAS/HAL for helicopter procedures); the DA based on GPA (see Order 8260.3, Table 3-2-2); and the DA based on evaluation of the final segment OCS.
 Calculate the adjusted DA distance for OCS penetrations using Formula 3-4-11 for input into Formula 3-4-12.Calculate the published DA distance from the LTP/FTP using Formula 3-4-13.
 The published DA is not required to be higher than the MDA of an LNAV procedure established on the same chart.